 c.
 Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
-Yes d.
+No d.
 Do you have the right to walk over any of your neighbours' property for example to put out your rubbish bin or to maintain your boundaries?
-No e.
+Yes bins are moved to the end of the terrace for collection day e.
 As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?